Who could benefit from the program:

 - the enforcement or investigative field, i.e. police work at the local, county, state or federal level;

 - the corrections field, to include probation and parole with both juvenile and adult offenders;

 - US Customs Service; Department of Immigration and Naturalization;

 - the Juvenile Justice System as a specialty.

 The Criminal Justice program covers a wide range of core courses, designed to give the student a foundation in the American Criminal Justice System.
 Courses range from 'hands on' courses, such as Basic Firearms, to Legal Aspects of Law Enforcement and Ethics in Criminal Justice.
 There are also a number of elective courses which allow the student to tailor the degree plan to their own specific needs.

 In addition to classroom classes, which are offered each term at Education Centers throughout Europe, the Middle East and at locations in Southwest Asia, Central Texas College offers Criminal Justice courses online.
-Click here for complete information and course listings for online courses in the Criminal Justice Program.
+Click here [Note - new link comming] for complete information and course listings for online courses in the Criminal Justice Program.

 The enforcement or investigative field, i.e. police work at the local, county, state or federal level.
 The corrections field, to include probation and parole with both juvenile and adult offenders.
 The US Customs Service; Department of Immigration and Naturalization and the Juvenile Justice System as a specialty.

 Job Outlooks in Criminal Justice

 Overall opportunities in local police departments will be favorable for individuals who meet the psychological, personal, and physical qualifications.
 Many entry-level applicants for police jobs have completed some formal postsecondary education, and a significant number are college graduates.